ratiphab/interview-rise-food-store-node/README.md

 You can now access the application by opening a web browser and navigating to http://localhost:8080 (or the appropriate port number).

+## Postman

+I would like to inform you that as part of the documentation for this application, a Postman collection has been included in the doc folder.
+This collection can be used to test the different endpoints and functionalities of the application.

 ## Conclusion
 That's it!
 You should now be able to start a Node.js application using npm start after cloning the code from Git.
 If you encounter any issues, make sure to check the application's documentation and error messages for troubleshooting steps.